cmphilpot/Buddy-Base-contact-manager/README.md

-Thank you for taking the time to read this:

-Two files of Notice:
-- /public/index.html
-- /public/javascripts/app.js

 I chose to practice the MVC design pattern and although I understand I could have split the app.js file into three separate files, I opted to keep